 “I was not necessarily shy, but I learned how to break out of my shell,” Hannah said.
 “I know how to better communicate my point clearly to people.”

 Hannah was able to expand upon the skills that she learned during her time at Meredith through several job shadowing opportunities which she completed all at the same time.
 During the summer between her sophomore and junior year, she shadowed at physical therapy clinics at Lenoir Memorial Hospital, Young Physical and Sports Therapy, Caswell Developmental Center, and North Carolina Veterans Home.

 As Hannah prepares for graduation, she looks back on Freshman Move-In Day, her fondest memory.
 “I remember waking up at 5 a.m to prepare myself to move in,” said Hannah.
-“I had my big sister, best friend, advisers, and family come help me move.
-I have loved being a student adviser because I help other students move in, so I get to relive similar experiences.”
+“I had my big sister, best friend, advisors, and family come help me move.
+I have loved being a student advisor because I help other students move in, so I get to relive similar experiences.”

 By Yessy Anorve-Basoria, ‘19

 Learn more about studying exercise and sports science at Meredith.

 Explore Meredith’s Honors Program.